-When you travel to mountainous Peru you may feel a bit nervous about altitude sickness.
+When you travel to mountainous Peru you may feel a bit nervous getting about altitude sickness.
 After all the country's average elevation is more than 5,000 feet (1,555 meters).
 Fear not though, this article will tell you how high you'll be going when you visit various sites and common travel destinations in Peru including major cities like Lima and popular tourist attractions such as Machu Picchu.

 How Altitudes Are Measured

 City altitudes tend to be taken from the city center.
 Lima, for example, is about 505 feet (154 meters) above sea level at the Plaza de Armas (the main plaza), while Cerro San Cristóbal (the highest point in Lima) rises up to 1,312 feet (400 meters).
 That means that while certain cities may have low elevations listed, expect to change elevations as you travel.
 The table also includes altitudes for some of Peru’s most popular tourist attractions which are measured from the center of the attraction.

 Preparing for Altitude Sickness

-In terms of altitude sickness, the starting height to consider your response to being at a high altitude is 8,000 feet (2,500 meters) above sea level.
+In terms of altitude sickness, the starting height for most cases of altitude sickness is 8,000 feet (2,500 meters) above sea level.
 However people who are more susceptible to altitude sickness can experience symptoms at elevations of 5,000 feet (1,500 meters).
 If you are traveling to an area at this height or above, you’ll need to take some precautions and acclimate carefully.

 Altitude sickness symptoms include: